systemsecologygroup/N2-fixers-in-the-ocean/README.md

 # Set up

 If you want to not only view but also run the jupyter notebooks you will need to make sure that all libraries listed above are installed.
+They are also listed in the libraries.txt file.
+I used VS code with extension to run the code.
+So, instructions are tailored to using it as the main code editor for this project.

 ## Step by step guide